UniversalDot/pallets/README.md

 # Pallets
-Custom pallets developed by UniversalDot Foundation
+Custom pallets developed by UniversalDot Foundation.

+Pallets are developed separately from [Runtime](https://github.com/UniversalDot/universal-dot-node) and injected into the Runtime.

+Custom Pallet cargo versions shall remain consistent with Runtime package versions.

 ## Development
 To build each pallet, run: